 Vein Disease Specialists in Houston, Texas

-The best time to halt vein problems in their tracks is as soon as they start.
-Talk with your insurance company and visit one of our offices for a consultation and diagnosis so you can see what exactly you are dealing with and what your options are.
-For most vein problems, the treatment is covered by your insurance leaving you with only a copay for the office visit or reduced out of pocket expenses.
+The best time to stop vein problems in their tracks is as soon as they start.
+Talk with your insurance company and visit one of our offices for a consultation and diagnosis.
+That way, you can see exactly what you are dealing with and what your options are.
+For most vein problems, the treatment is covered by your insurance, leaving you with only a copay for the office visit or reduced out of pocket expenses.

 What is Vein Disease?

 Venous or vein disease occurs when the veins in your legs become unable to return blood back from your legs to your heart.

 Healthy leg veins have valves; they keep blood flowing to the heart.
 Venous reflux disease, also known as chronic venous disease or venous insufficiency, develops when the valves stop working properly.
 That allows blood to flow backward ( reflux) and pool in your lower leg veins.
 Chronic venous disease refers to persistent, progressive conditions that worsen over time.
 This disease should be addressed with intervention by our vascular specialists to help alleviate and decrease pain and discomfort.
 If left untreated, your symptoms of vein disease can worsen over time.